Generalized Komar charges and Smarr formulas for black holes and boson stars: Introduction

 \section{Introduction}

 Charge conservation is one of the more powerful ideas of Physics.
 Conserved charges can be used to label and characterize states or whole physical systems and their presence constrains their evolution and simplifies the study of their dynamics.
-In some cases, conserved charges obey ``Gauss laws'' and the value of a given charge contained in a certain spatial $(d-1)$-dimensional ``volume'' $\Sigma^{d-1}$ can be found by integrating a $(d-2)$-form $\mathbf{Q}$ which is closed on-shell\footnote{We use $\doteq$ to denote identities which are only satisfied on-shell.
-There are $(d-2)$-form charges which are closed off-shell as well and we will use some of them.}

-and which we also call ``charge''\footnote{It is customary to do so, to distinguish those $(d-2)$-forms charges from the $(d-1)$-form currents.
-The $(d-1)$-form currents are nothing but the Hodge duals of the more standard 1-form currents.
-Their use simplifies the notation.} over the $(d-2)$-dimensional closed ``surface'' which is the boundary of the volume $\Sigma^{d-2}=\partial\Sigma^{d-1}$:
+The conservation of many charges is associated, via Noether's theorem, to global symmetries.
+For each of those global symmetries there is a conserved current $j^{\mu}$ satisfying the continuity equation